-That said, we create our websites for users and that means that we focus on informing the visitor and not simply writing posts with the sole goal being to make money with affiliate marketing.
+I don't like depending solely on Webmaster Welfare (Adsense).
+I prefer to get my website income from multiple streams, placing the heaviest emphasis on affiliate marketing.
+However, we create our websites for users.
+That means that we focus on informing the visitor and not simply writing posts with the sole goal being to make money with affiliate marketing.

 Now AdSense is easy enough right?
 You sign up for the service, customize the code using their AdSense Wizard and place the code on your site.
 If you have traffic, you watch the money begin to roll in.

-What Custom Channels are
+What are Custom Channels?

-Google describes channels as:
+Google describes Custom Channels as:

-Now, you may know custom channels can help you track which AdSense placements are performing.
-You can label an ad “mysite-sidebar” and “mysite-topad” so you can tell which ads make you the most money and test out changes to your ads to see if the change increased revenue or not.
+Now, you may know Custom Channels can help you track which AdSense placements are performing.
+You can use Custom Channels to label an ad “mysite-sidebar” and “mysite-topad” so you can tell which ads make you the most money.
+Having Custom Channels also allows you to test out changes to your ads (like the size or color) to see if the change increased your revenue or not.

 How to create a Custom AdSense Channel

-(*NOTE: Be thoughtful when choosing your Channel name as if you end up changing it later, you'll lose any advertisers bidding on the old Channel name.)
+(Note: Be thoughtful when choosing your Channel name as if you end up changing it later, you'll lose any advertisers bidding on the old Channel name.)

 Now you've made your various ad units visible to advertisers who are creating placement-targeted campaigns.